jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 * SecuredEJBServlet: protected servlet that makes a remote EJB call to SecuredEJB, protected with the same security domains as SecuredEJBServlet.

 The root 'pom.xml' builds each of the subprojects in an appropriate order.

-Also, it shows how to use the scoped context feature to lookup EJB using JNDI only.

 System requirements
 -------------------